lukearp/Azure-IAC-Bicep/ReadMe.md

     Modules/Microsoft.Network/networkSecurityGroups/networkSecurityGroups-array.bicep = Standard NSG Deploy with an Array Parameter
     Modules/Microsoft.Network/networkSecurityGroups/networkSecurityGroups-sqlMi.bicep = Standard NSG Deploy to support a SQL Managed Instance Deployment

+## Scripts Folder
+This folder will house any runtime scripts.
+An Example would be a DSC script referenced in a deployment.
+Or a ps1/cli script that is referenced in a Microsoft.Resources/deploymentScript.

+This can also house any other Administrative scripts used to manage the Azure Environment.

+## Custom-Policies Folder
+This folder is for Custom Policy Definitions.
+These Definitions can be referenced with the Cloud Folders 'PolicyDefinitions' scope as a Module.

 ## Standard-Deployments Folder
 This is a place for multi-resource deployments.
 An Example would be a standard NVA Deployment.
 These standard deployments would then be consumed as modules in the Cloud Folders '.bicep' files.